Hablamos Español

 • Irrevocable trusts shield the beneficiary from estate taxes and taxes on any income produced by the assets

-When a settlor dies, the property and assets held in a revocable living trust can be transferred to the intended beneficiaries without going through the probate process.
+When a trustor deceases, the assets and properties stated in a revocable trust may be transferred to the beneficiaries he intended without the necessity of a probate process.
 The successor trustee, who has been named in the trust documents, will distribute the assets according to the settlor’s wishes.

 Keeping Privacy

 A will becomes a public record once it goes through probate, but trusts don’t have to go through probate, so they remain private.
-This means that a settler can keep family affairs private, which can be an attractive option for families with significant assets or public visibility.
+In other words, a trustor can retain the privacy of his family.
+This is beneficial especially for families with high assets or public visibility.

-When the grantor dies, the estate may have to pay a large amount of tax, which can reduce the amount of inheritance that the beneficiaries receive.
+When a trustor dies, his estate may be required to pay a significant amount of tax.
+This may effectively lessen the amount of inheritance that his beneficiaries may get.
 However, setting up a revocable living trust can minimize these tax obligations and ensure that the majority of the trust’s assets are passed on to the beneficiaries.

 Meeting the Needs of a Blended Family